1. Strathisla Distillery

 Edradour distillery dates back to 1825, and here you can still see the unique production methods used hundreds of years ago.
 The single malt whisky is produced by hand (no computers are attached to any equipment) in the smallest traditional stills in Scotland, housed in their original farm building.
 Many of the unique features are the last in Scotland.
 Edradour means ‘between two rivers’ in Scottish Gaelic.

-Can you think of any other Scottish distilleries I should add to this list?
+Can you think of any other distilleries in Scotland I should add to this list?